 Celebrating children’s contributions to make our planet a greener, healthier place for us to live!

-Things have been tough over the last 12 months but not everything has been negative.
+Things have been tough over the last two years, but not everything has been negative.
 People have been enjoying the great outdoors more, pollution levels did have a slight reduction and there has been a significant decrease in vehicle-related travel; and hopefully these will translate to habitual changes going forward.